SC Heerenveen: History

+In January of 2022 Jansen would get sacked, being replaced by Ole Tobiasen on an interim basis.
+Tobiasen would lead the team to European play-offs in the 21 - 22 season.
+In the summer Kees van Wonderen would take the job, joining from Go Ahead Eagles.
+He would bring the club to the European play-offs in his first season, but failed to do so in his second, meaning the club wouldn't renew his contract.
+He would be replaced by Robin van Persie in the summer of 2024.
+Van Persie would leave the club after just eight months to rejoin Feyenoord.
+Robin Veldman who had previously been manager of several youth teams at the club, would come in to replace him.
+Heerenveen would end the 24 - 25 Eredivisie in 9th place, once again sending them into the European play-offs.

 Stadium

 The club plays its home matches at the Abe Lenstra Stadium, which opened in 1994 and holds 26,100 people.
 Before that, the team played at a ground with the same name elsewhere in the town, but it could not meet the increasing popularity of the club.
 Throughout the years, the club developed several plans to further expand the stadium.
 One of the plans was to extend at least one side stand towards the pitch, as seen in English football stadiums.
 Due to deteriorating league results and financial limitedness, however, those plans were shelved.
 It is uncertain whether or not the club will ever carry them out.
 Before the move to the Abe Lenstra Stadion, Heerenveen played at the Sportpark Noord.
 The club's training facilities are regarded as world class, which is said to be a major factor in their recruitment of younger players.
 The name of the clubs facilities is sportpark Skoatterwâld.
 The facilities are shared with VV Heerenveen and sc Heerenveen (women).